Painlevé paradox: Explanations and Solutions

 Génot and Brogliato have studied in great detail the rod dynamics in the neighborhood of a singular point of the phase space, when the rod is sliding.
 The dynamical equations are then a particular singular ordinary differential equation with vector field f(x)/g(x), where both f and g may vanish at a certain point (angle and angular velocity).
 One of the results is that at this singular point the contact force may grow unbounded, however its impulse remains always bounded (this may explain why time-stepping numerical methods like Moreau's scheme can well handle such situations since they estimate the impulse, not the force).
 Hence the infinite contact force is not at all an obstacle to the integration.
 Another situation (different from the first one) is that the trajectories may attain a zone in the phase space, where the linear complementarity problem (LCP) that gives the contact force, has no solution.
 Then the solution (i.e. the angular velocity of the rod) has to jump to an area where the LCP has a solution.
 This creates indeed a sort of "impact" with velocity discontinuity.
+Following the discovery of Genot and Brogliato, Hogan, Cheesman and their coworkers made an in-depth analysis of the Painleve paradox in dimension 3.
+They also provided detailed analyses of the regularized problem in the limit.

 It is noteworthy that J. J. Moreau has shown in his seminal paper through numerical simulation with his time-stepping scheme (afterwards called Moreau's scheme) that Painlevé paradoxes can be simulated with suitable time-stepping methods, for the above reasons given later by Génot and Brogliato.